All Episodes

 The wolf of Danbury.

-I would ordered restitution, you know, got the case expunged after because it was my first time offense, this and that.
+I would have ordered restitution, you know, got the case expunged after because it was my first time offense, this and that.

-Instead, someone has connections, they push it all the way up, and I think it was packaged to the feds as being bigger than it was.
+And I think it was packaged to the feds as being bigger than it was.

-See, you mess with the wrong people.
+See, you messed with your own people.

 Yeah, I did.